 Meanwhile, farmers around Leeton and Griffith in the Murrumbidgee Irrigation Area began to grow rice commercially, using seed from California.
 Their first commercial crop was produced in 1924.

 During World War II rice was in short supply, as it could no longer be imported from Asia.
 To meet the shortfall, rice cultivation began in the Murray Valley.
 The industry grew strongly through the 1950s and a grower cooperative was formed in the Murrumbidgee Irrigation Area.
+It now operates under the brand of SunRice.
 The growers’ company receives, stores, mills, processes, packages, sells and ships rice products within Australia and overseas.

 Rice cultivation is water-intensive.
-Australian rice farmers have increased production per hectare while decreasing water use, but rice still accounts for around 11% of irrigated water use in Australia.
+Australian rice farmers have increased production per hectare while decreasing water use, but rice-growing still accounts for around 11% of irrigated water use in Australia.